strues/retinajs/README.md

 <img src="/images/my_image.png" data-rjs="3" />
 ```

 retina.js will assume that the url you placed in the `src` attribute is a standard, non-retina image.
-Since you gave the `data-rjs` attribute a value of "3", it will also assume that a variant for @2x environments **AND** a variant for @3x environments exists on the server.
-If you had said "4" instead of "3", it would have assumed variants existed for @2x, @3x, and @4x – everything up through the value you specified.
+Since you gave the `data-rjs` attribute a value of "3", it will also assume that a variant for 3x environments **AND** a variant for 2x environments exists on the server.
+If you had said "4" instead of "3", it would have assumed variants existed for 2x, 3x, and 4x – everything up through the value you specified.

 In this case, we've set our resolution cap at "3".
-When the page loads, retina.js will check the actual resolution of the device environment to decide whether it should really serve up an @3x image.
-If the user If the user happens to be in an @2x environment, retina.js will not try to serve up your @3x image.
-It will serve up the @2x image instead.
-It will look for that image at `/images/my_image@2x.png`.
+When the page loads, retina.js will check the actual resolution of the device environment to decide whether it should really serve up a 3x image.
+If the user happens to be in a 2x environment, retina.js will not try to serve up your 3x image.
+It will serve up the 2x image instead, and it will look for that image at `/images/my_image@2x.png`.

-If the environment does have @3x capabilities, retina.js will serve up the @3x image.
+If the environment does have 3x capabilities, retina.js will serve up the 3x image.
 It will expect that url to be `/images/my_image@3x.png`.
-If the environment has capabilities to display images at higher densities than @3x, retina.js will serve up the image of the highest resolution that you've provided, in this case @3x.
+If the environment has capabilities to display images at higher densities than 3x, retina.js will serve up the image of the highest resolution that you've provided, in this case 3x.

 ## How to use

 ### JavaScript

-The JavaScript helper script replaces images on your page with high-resolution variants (if they exist).
+The JavaScript helper script replaces images on your page with high-resolution variants if they exist.
 There are a couple of ways to use it.
 If you'd like to use retina.js the old-fashioned way, download the _minified script_ and include it at the bottom of your page.
 This will cause retina.js to automatically kick in and replace images as soon as the page loads.

 1. Place the **retina.min.js** file on your server.
 2. Include the script on your page (put it at the bottom of your template, before your closing \</body> tag)